tylerg509/OOP-javascript/readMe.md

 objects are copied by their reference

+!----------------------!
 OOP Pillars:
 abstraction: hide the details/complexity of your class or object and only show what is neccessary using private.
 inheritance:
 polymorphism:
 encapsulation:
+!------------------------!

+--INHERITANCE--
+SHAPE = BASE/SUPER/PARENT
+CIRCLE (IS A SHAPE)= DERIVED/SUB/CHILD
+SQUARE (IS A SHAPE)= DERIVED/SUB/CHILD

+Classicical vs Prototypical Inheritance

+In javascript we don't have classes only objects

+Prototype = parent
+Shape is prototype of circle

+Each object in javascript has a prototype which inherits all members of its prototype

+Every object has constructor which was used to create the object

+Object base is the root of all javascript objects and has no prototypes

+Prototypal inheritance = when we access a property or method on an object javascript first looks at the object itself and if it can not be found it looks to the objects prototype up until it reaches the base object (which does not have a prototype)